AndersDeath/diary2/000-current.md

 # 03 November - Thursday - Gündoğan - 35 day of immigration

 I made a small bot helper which will help me with prtuguese learning.
 The clue is that this bot sends words every 5 minutes.
 I can just read messages and repeat words. also I finished with validation of required fields in survey engine.
 Tommorow is the public holiday in Russia.
 We are going to walk in another city that is near ours one.
 I also trained math and management today.
+TOday I feel that I am tiered.